EDOT .NET opinionated defaults

 - OpenTelemetry.Resources.Process

-Instrumentation assembly scanning is not supported for applications using native AOT or single-file deployment compilation features.
+Instrumentation assembly scanning is not supported for applications using native AOT compilation.

 Defaults for tracing